What data on myself I collect and why?

 How: ical export from the API.

-I stopped using RTM in favor of org-mode, but I can still easily find my old task and notes.
+I stopped using RTM in favor of org-mode, but I can still easily find my old task and notes, which allowed for a smooth transition.

 How: many shells support keeping timestamps along your commands in history.